 User Interface: Refined

 After paper prototype is done, we handout survey2 and refine our UI design and transform it from paper prototype to UI by using ionic creator .
-Then we invite some people to do user test.
+Then we invite some people to do user test

 We make some changes according to the result of survey2 and user test.
 We also include those abstract from survey1 but we forgot to do in paper prototype.